PeytonIsHere/Ferris-Sweep-Keymap/README.md

 This is my custom keymap for the Ferris Sweep split keyboard, using the **Colemak DH** layout.
 It includes multiple layers optimized for me.
 Im using a Sea picro controler.
-I've had a lot of problems with flashing this (ai made this worse) If you have anything to make this better please fix it, thanks.
+I've had a lot of problems with flashing this (ai made this worse) If you have anything to make this keymap better please fix it, thanks.

 ## Features
 - **Colemak DH** as the base layout